 In Civil Courts, the burden of proof is much lower: a preponderance of the evidence.
 To state it plainly, this requires a majority of the evidence, i.e., 51% or greater.
 This difference in the burden of proof is why some actors are said to have ‘gotten off’ on criminal charges only to be held civil liable later.
 Take OJ Simpson for example, not guilty of the crime – but found guilty in civil court.

 Now, some states have self-defense immunity laws.
 A self-defense immunity law typically states that if you are found to have acted in self-defense, you are immune from civil action.
 But, not all states have them, and the requirements differ from state to state so this is not something that you should assume applies.

 There are 5 factors or points that you have to establish to have a valid self-defense claim.
-As mentioned above, they must be established either beyond a reasonable doubt or by a preponderance of the evidence.
+Only then should you use boxing as self defense.
+As mentioned above, these points must be established either beyond a reasonable doubt or by a preponderance of the evidence.

 Let’s look into each one a bit further…

 You must not be the aggressor.
 That seems obvious enough, since an aggressor cannot claim he is acting in self-defense.
 Regardless, plenty of suspected instigators claim their actions were justified anyways, perhaps because of the burden it places on the prosecution to disprove it, or perhaps simply because they believe it – having acted during a lapse of reason.
 Also, both parties involved in a fight are considered co-aggressors where their actions could be reasonably seen as egging-each other on or consenting to combat.